daemonraco/toobasic/docs/representations.md

 * `GC_REPRESENTATIONS_METHOD_ITEMS`: By default, __TooBasic__ assumes the plural
 name as method name to retrieve a list of fully loaded items, but if you want something else, you may use this option.
+* `GC_REPRESENTATIONS_METHOD_ITEM`: By default, __TooBasic__ assumes the sub-list
+name as method name to retrieve one fully loaded item, but if you want something else, you may use this option.

 ## Suggestions
 If you want or need, you may visit these documentation pages: